aussieaddons/plugin.video.abc_iview/README.markdown

 Installation
 ------------
-This plugin is available as part of the [XBMC CatchUp TV AU repository] [repository] but you'll always find the latest version [here] [download].
+The latest stable release of this add-on is available as part of the [XBMC CatchUp TV AU repository] [repository].

+If you prefer, you can grab the stable release ZIP file by itself from the [Google Code project site download] [download].
+You can also file an XBMC4XBOX compatible version which you just need to unzip into Q:\plugins\video.

+For the latest development version, you can grab the [GitHub generated ZIP file] [githubzip].

 Simply download the ZIP file to your XBMC device and install through the menu via System -> Settings -> Add-ons -> Install from zip file